smoressy/reddit-filter/README.md

 1. **Install & Relax:** Once loaded, the extension works immediately.
 2. **Continue Browsing Reddit:** The next time you head to Reddit, the extension does its job without you lifting a finger.
 3. *(Optional)* **Celebrate**: Seriously, give yourself a high-five—your feed is now free of the crap you never wanted to see.

-*(Want a demo?
-You could add a snazzy GIF here if you’re feeling extra fancy!)*

 ---

 ## 📣 **Contributing & Support**